 As one of the best fast-growing privacy trees, these birches work very well as screening trees, in borders and in small gardens as well as larger yards.
 They can be planted singularly or in a row to create a thick screen.

-I’ve chosen the malus laura Dwarf Crab Apple as my recommended privacy tree because of its upright growth, ability to fit easily in smaller spaces, and the striking foliage, flower and fruit colors.
+I’ve chosen the Malus laura Crab Apple as my recommended privacy tree because of its upright growth, ability to fit easily in smaller spaces, and the striking foliage, flower and fruit colors.

 Although it grows more slowly than other privacy trees, it is an exceptionally worthwhile and attractive screening tree that is easy to grow and needs minimal maintenance.